 WooCommerce is an ecommerce plugin designed for WordPress.
-Namely, it gives you the opportunity to turn your WordPress site into an effective online store.
-One of the greatest benefits of WooCommerce is that it is fully customizable and, above all, SEO-friendly.
+Namely, it allows you to turn your WordPress site into an effective online store.
+One of the most significant benefits of WooCommerce is that it is fully customizable and, above all, SEO-friendly.

 Still, just because you’ve powered your WP site with the WooCommerce plugin doesn’t mean you will immediately rank above your competitors.

-Namely, research says that almost 30% of all ecommerce sites have already been supported by WooCommerce.
-In other words, the competition is fierce and it keeps growing.
+Namely, research says that WooCommerce has already supported almost 30% of all ecommerce sites.
+In other words, the competition is fierce, and it keeps growing.
 Therefore, to stay competitive and perform better in the SERPs, you need to have a solid WooCommerce SEO strategy to back you up.

 Here are a few simple tips that may help you here.